Complaints about health and social services

 Inspection visits generally involve a central government enforcement official and also local government enforcement officials.

-It is the responsibility of the local authority or joint municipal authority to provide medical services for residents at assisted living units for the elderly.
-In the case of a private service provider, the local authority or joint municipal authority must agree with the service provider on how to arrange for medical services.
+It is the responsibility of the wellbeing services county to provide medical services for residents at assisted living units for the elderly.
+In the case of a private service provider, the wellbeing services county or joint municipal authority must agree with the service provider on how to arrange for medical services.

 The need for providing medical services at assisted living units is always assessed on the basis of the needs of the residents.
 Medical services must be available whenever a customer needs them.
 Providing medical services as a remote consultation only is not sufficient in view of the rights of the patient.